dmotz/trystero/README.md

 import {joinRoom} from 'trystero/mqtt' // (trystero-mqtt.min.js with a local file)
 // or
 import {joinRoom} from 'trystero/torrent' // (trystero-torrent.min.js)
 // or
+import {joinRoom} from 'trystero/supabase' // (trystero-supabase.min.js)
+// or
 import {joinRoom} from 'trystero/firebase' // (trystero-firebase.min.js)
 // or